 The appearance of the electromagnet coils can give a clue to the age of a Synchronome transmitter clock, and also to that of the magnets used in Robert’s organs.
 The earliest ones were green because of the silk or cotton covered wire used to wind them, as this was universal during the late Victorian and early Edwardian era before enamel covered wire had been used.
 Electric bells, relays and telephones from that period used such wire, and it is likely that Robert would also have used it for his early organ magnets.
 These latter, incidentally, were wound by a small army of female workers supervised by his wife at his first organ factory in Birkenhead.
 If an early Hope-Jones organ electromagnet does not contain coloured wire it is possible that it is not in original condition but has been rewound.

-The Synchronome slave dial mechanism.
+The Synchronome subsidiary dial mechanism.

-The slave dials were simple, consisting of a single electromagnet which advanced a toothed wheel at each received impulse by means of a pawl.
+The subsidiary dials were simple, consisting of a single electromagnet which advanced a toothed wheel at each received impulse by means of a pawl.
 The wheel drove the minute hand directly and the hour hand via the usual gear train.

-The Synchronome master pendulum would keep time to within a few seconds per week, and to effect an improvement it was necessary to reduce still further the residual losses due to friction with the air and in the suspension, and remove the need to rotate the 15-toothed wheel.
-This was done, not by modifying the master pendulum itself, but by using it to provide the motive impulses for a second free pendulum maintained in a temperature controlled and evacuated vessel.
+The Synchronome pendulum would keep time to within a few seconds per week, and to effect an improvement it was necessary to reduce still further the residual losses due to friction with the air and in the suspension, and remove the need to rotate the 15-toothed wheel.
+This was done, not by modifying the pendulum itself, but by using it to provide the motive impulses for a second free pendulum maintained in a temperature controlled and evacuated vessel.
 This synchronised two-pendulum system was invented by W H Shortt, and in this form Frank Hope-Jones’s original ideas remained in use until the mid-twentieth century in astronomical observatories the world over.
 The Shortt system kept time to within a few seconds per year, and it was only displaced when Louis Essen’s atomic clocks became available from the National Physical Laboratory.
 The Shortt system can also be seen in animated form on the website referred to earlier .